brrd/lodapi/README.md

 > Node.js API for [Lodel](https://github.com/OpenEdition/lodel/)

 Note: The implementation of this toolbox is done according to my personal needs and this library is not intended to offer an exhaustive API.
-However feel free to create issues or to contribute if you want to add features that meet your own specific needs.
+Feel free to contribute if you want to add your own features.

 ## Installation